JabRef/user-documentation/en/README.md

 * Library is saved as a simple text file and thus it is easy to share with others via Dropbox and is version-control friendly
 * Work in a team: sync the contents of your library [via a SQL database](./collaborative-work/sqldatabase.md)

-## The data format of JabRef is BibTeX
+## The data format of JabRef is Bib(La)TeX

-JabRef is is a program for working with BibTeX databases.
-JabRef program uses no separate internal file format, but directly works with BibTeX.
-That means, your BibTeX file is kept as is when opening in JabRef and saving again: You normally load and save your databases directly in the BibTeX .bib format.
+JabRef is is a program for working with BibTeX and biblatex databases.
+JabRef program uses no separate internal file format, but directly works with BibTeX and Biblatex.
+That means, your Bib(La)TeX file is kept as is when opening in JabRef and saving again: You normally load and save your databases directly in the Bib(La)TeX .bib format.
 In addition, you can also [import and export bibliography libraries](./import-export/) in a number of other formats into JabRef.

 ## JabRef's main window